Costa Roca: How time flies – and how some things last forever

 Our Overnight Experience at Costa Roca

-I have to admit that up until now, I still find it difficult to fit in groups.
-Maybe it’s my introvert-self kicking in.
+I have to admit that, up until now, I still find it difficult to fit in groups.
+Maybe it’s my introverted self kicking in.
 Probably my oversensitivity.
-Or maybe because my group of friends have set such high standards of what it’s like to be around people who accepts you for who you are.
-As Jobert puts it in his interview: you will always be enough for the right audience.
+Or maybe because my group of friends has set such high standards for what it’s like to be around people who accept you for who you are.
+As Jobert puts it in his interview, you will always be enough for the right audience.

-That night our conversations shifted from Kdrama to finances and personal traumas.
-Ten years ago, all we ever talk about were the researches given to us and the pastries on sale in Angelica Bakeshop at St. Patrick’s Square; now our discussions have centered to how our backs hurt (literally and figuratively) with all the loads that we have to carry.
+That night, our conversations shifted from K-dramas to finances and personal traumas.
+Ten years ago, all we ever talked about were the research given to us and the pastries on sale in Angelica Bakeshop at St. Patrick’s Square; now our discussions have centered on how our backs hurt (literally and figuratively) with all the loads that we have to carry.

-We – because no matter how seemingly strong (and independent) we think we are, there’s just a certain amount of pain that we can tolerate.
-We need people to listen to our rants and relentless emotions before these eat us up.
+We—because no matter how seemingly strong (and independent) we think we are, there’s just a certain amount of pain that we can tolerate.
+We need people to listen to our rants and relentless emotions before they eat us up.